 After completing the program, candidates are eligible for an initial or professional certificate in teaching students with disabilities.

 Candidates must have a bachelor’s degree or higher from an accredited institution and must submit an official transcript.
 Minimum GPA of 3.0 (Upon the recommendation of the Dean, graduate faculty admissions committee, or the director of Student Support Services, candidates whose GPA is less than 3.0 may be admitted on a conditional basis, provided that it is determined that the candidate has the necessary knowledge and skills to complete the program successfully.)

-Candidates must hold a Provisional or Initial New York State teaching certificate or comparable certificate from another state.
+Candidates must hold an Initial New York State teaching certificate or comparable certificate from another state.
 The age level of the certificate held at program entry will determine the level of the certification in teaching students with disabilities for which the student will be eligible.
 Specifically, individuals with certification in teaching students at the childhood level will be eligible for entry into the program leading to certification in teaching students with disabilities in childhood; and those with certification in teaching adolescents may enter the program leading to certification in teaching students with disabilities in adolescent education.